Julia Kam, PhD

 Areas of Research

-I aminterested in understanding the neurophysiological and functional basis of internal attention.
+I am interested in understanding the neurophysiological and functional basis of internal attention.
 This is a core human experience that occupies up to half of our awake time.
-Commonly known as mind wandering, it involves attending internally to cognitive processes such as autobiographical memory recall, decision making and future planning.
+Commonly known as mind wandering, it involves attending internally to cognitive processes such as recalling childhood memories, making decisions and planning for the future.

 My lab uses a unique combination of cognitive neuroscience approaches to study internal attention, including behavior, pupillometry, scalp and intracranial EEG.
 We investigate internal attention in healthy individuals, clinical populations, neuropsychological patients with structural brain damage and neurosurgical patients with medically refractory epilepsy who are evaluated for surgical treatment to control their seizures.